120V AC Wiring

-Electrical compartment AC detail - The new main circuit breaker box is installed to the left back of the compartment.
-Attached to the top of this box is my bypass switch.
-I attached a label on top explaining its function and labeling the two switch positions.
+Electrical compartment detail - The new main circuit breaker box is installed to the left back of the compartment.
 I had to move an existing junction box to the front floor of the compartment to make room for the new circuit breaker box.
 I removed the old 12 volt Parallax 7300 converter since my new battery charger can provide more than enough power to both charge the batteries and run any 12 volt appliances.
-I confirmed this with Xantrex.
 The original circuit breaker panel and 12 volt distribution panel remains in place.
 The switch seen above the new main panel is no longer used and has been removed.

 First I installed a new main circuit breaker box.
 I looked for the smallest box I could find that would hold 4 separate circuits.
 If you use the half-size circuit breakers, where two breakers fit in the space of one normal breaker, you can get fairly small.
 The box I used is rated for 60 amps, which is more than enough since the van electrical system is maxed at 30 amps anyway.
 I rearranged the electrical cabinet in the Roadtrek so that I would have room for this new box.
 Also, I completely wired up the box with all the connections before I secured it in the compartment.
 It would have been a nightmare to try to wire things up within that small space.
 The wires were left long enough outside the box for me to do this.
 All wires outside the box were covered with split wire loom for protection and neatness.

 Since I did not want the air conditioner to run off the inverter, I removed its wire from the existing sub-panel and moved it to my new main panel.
-You could do the same for any other circuit you don't want powered by the inverter (note: in retrospect, I should probably also have moved the electric hot water heater over to the new main panel - I forgot about that high current draw).
-Another of the circuit breakers in the new main panel feeds power to the inverter.
-The inverter uses this for its battery charger.
-While I could have used a 30 amp breaker for this circuit, I preferred to limit the charger to 20 amps max.
-You can program the inverter⁄charger and tell it what size breaker you used so it will not exceed that current draw.
+You could do the same for any other circuit you don't want powered by the inverter (note: in retrospect, I should probably also have moved the electric hot water heater over to the new main panel - I plan to do this in the future).
+Another circuit in the new main panel feeds power to the battery charger.

-Another switch that I found you need is a cutoff switch on the inverter output.
-This switch needs to cut off both the hot (black) and neutral (white) wires and therefore should be a 20 amp double-pole, single-throw switch (DPST).
-The key here is that you want to be able to interrupt the neutral (white) wire coming from the inverter output in addition to the hot (black) wire.
+You may have wondered why I used a DPDT (double pole, double throw) switch to select between shore power or inverter power.
+Why not just use a common single pole, double throw switch, otherwise known as a three-way switch?
+The reason is that you want to be able to interrupt the neutral (white) wire coming from the inverter output in addition to the hot (black) wire.
 The reason for this stems from something called neutral bonding.

 For safety reasons, any device that generates 120 volt alternating current (AC) electricity is required to have its neutral wire connected (bonded) to ground.
 This neutral bonding keeps the neutral wire from becoming a shock hazard.
 Furthermore, this bonding must only occur at the source of the electricity.
 You cannot have the neutral wire and ground wire connected anywhere else in the system (or else the ground wire becomes a conductor of electricity).
-When you are plugged into shore power, the power company provides the required neutral bonding at the transformer.
+When you are plugged into shore power, the campground electrical system provides the required neutral bonding.
 Your generator should also provide a neutral bond whenever it is running.
 The same is true for your inverter.
-Whenever your inverter is supplying power, it needs to bond neutral to ground.
-However, when it is not supplying power, but merely passing through shore power, it should not provide neutral bonding, as this would violate the single site of neutral bonding rule.
-Fortunately inverters are smart, and contain a relay that will automatically switch over to shore power when they sense that shore power is available.
+Whenever your inverter is supplying your power, it needs to bond neutral to ground.
+However, when it is not supplying power, it should not allow any connection between neutral and ground.
+This would violate the single site of neutral bonding rule.

+Some inverters have an internal relay that will automatically switch over to shore power when they sense that shore power is available.
 These relays will also cut off the internal neutral bonding.
 My original inverter had this.
 These are great from a safety perspective, but they suffer from a significant flaw.
-The problem is that the neutral bonding cutoff relay within the inverter takes time to activate.
+The problem is that the neutral bonding cutoff relay within the inverter takes a short time to activate.
 So for a fraction of a second after you plug into shore power, you have neutral bonding present at the inverter.
 Normally this would be no big deal.
 The problem arises when you are plugging into a GFCI (ground fault circuit interrupter) outlet, such as most people have on their outdoor outlets at home.
-The GFCI outlet can detect the inverters neutral bonding nearly instantaneously and perceives it as a fault, thereby tripping the breaker before the inverter has a chance to disconnect the neutral bonding.
+The GFCI outlet can detect the inverter's neutral bonding nearly instantaneously and perceives it as a fault, thereby tripping the breaker before the inverter has a chance to activate the neutral bonding disconnect relay.
 For this reason, I found it impossible to plug my RV into my protected outlets at home.
 Every time I plugged in, the ground fault breaker on the outlet would pop open.
 My solution was to install a DPST switch (double-pole, single-throw) on the power output from the inverter.
-This will allow you to temporarily disconnect both the hot and neutral wires.
-By turning off this cutoff switch, the neutral wires beyond the switch are no longer bonded to ground.
-Now I can plug into my home GFCI power without tripping the outlet.
-If desired, I can then turn the cutoff switch back on, since the relay has now had time to open and internally disconnect the neutral bonding within the inverter.
-In practice however, I always turn off the cutoff switch before I plug into shore power at home and leave it off until I need inverter power again.
-I have not found this transient neutral bonding to be a problem at campgrounds.
+This will allow you to temporarily disconnect both the hot and neutral wires from the inverter so the GFCI cannot sense the brief neutral bond.
+After you are plugged in, you can turn this switch back on, since the neutral bonding cutoff relay has been activated.
+I have not found this transient neutral bonding to be a problem at most campgrounds.